Here are tips on how to plant a bare-root tree the right way—from digging the hole to watering the tree properly once it’s planted.

 For a 2-year-old bare-root tree, that’s usually a hole that’s 2 feet around and deep to accommodate the tree’s root system with room to grow.

 When digging, try to keep the topsoil (dark) separate from the subsoil (lighter in color, either sandy, gravel, or clay).
 Digging can “glaze” the sides of the hole, leaving a hard surface that is difficult—if not impossible—for young tree roots to penetrate.
 Be sure to roughen up the sides of the hole to avoid this.

 To aid root growth, turn soil in an area up to 3 feet in diameter.

 Experts used to tell us to heavily amend the soil in the planting hole, but research has found that this keeps tree roots from extending outside the hole to seek nutrients.
 It makes for a weakly rooted tree.

+Do not add soil amendments such as peat or bark.
 Some gardeners will amend hard (clay) soil with all-natural coconut fiber (coir) medium which aides air circulation.